Texas Motorcycle Laws

 Wearing a helmet can provide you with essential protection while on your bike.
 The majority of motorcycle fatalities are due to head injuries.
 You are five times more likely to experience a severe injury if you opt-out of wearing a helmet.
 Helmets also protect you from wind and other flying objects like insects.

 Helmets are an essential component of staying safe while on your motorcycle.
-We know motorcycle accidents can happen, whether or not you’re wearing a helmet.
-If you are injured in a motorcycle crash, you need to seek proper legal representation.
+Whether or not you’re wearing a helmet, we know motorcycle accidents can happen.
+If you are injured in a motorcycle crash, you must seek legal representation.
 Contact the Houston Motorcycle Accident Attorney, Walker, Texas Lawyer.

-It is pretty easy to get hit in the face while riding a motorcycle.
+Getting hit in the face while riding a motorcycle is pretty easy.
 Other vehicles may pick up stones or rocks that can hit your face.
 Consider all of the bugs that hit a windshield when you drive.
 These creatures can also hit your face if it isn’t protected.

 Research shows that those who wear a face shield while they ride are at a much lower risk of injury.
 It is easiest for your face shield to be included as an extension of your helmet.
 Ensure the shield is securely fastened and void of any scratches or damage that may impede your sight.
 You will also want a face shield that is strong enough to withstand impact or penetration from flying objects.